 If you’re trying to balance your Vata and Pitta, think about trying a Shatavari supplement.
 Shatavari can mildly increase Kapha if taken in excess, so be cautious of carrying too much if you’ve got a Kapha constitution.

 Shatavari active components

-Shatavari has been used in Ayurveda to balance pitta and Vata, but might increase Kapha due to the heavy nature.
+Shatavari has been used in Ayurveda to balance pitta and Vata, but might increase Kapha due to its heavy nature.
 Its bitter and sweet flavor has a cooling effect on the body, and it’s unctuous (fatty), construction nature makes it an excellent support for anybody searching for a nourishing, synergistic impact.
-These joint qualities make it a Rasayana (rejuvenative) for the reproductive system (mainly female), the digestive system (especially if pitta is involved), and for the blood.
+These joint qualities make it a Rasayana (rejuvenating) for the reproductive system (mainly female), the digestive system (especially if pitta is involved), and for the blood.

 The active constituents of this herb, like kaempferol, rutin, quercetin, and tannins, are found to have profound benefits in treating many disorders.
 It has been in use over many centuries in Ayurvedic medicine as a health tonic to rejuvenate and heal the body and mind.
 This herb is most commonly used to improve female reproductive organ functioning.
 It is also used to treat other disorders.

-Shatavari health benefits
+Shatavari health benefits for women & menopause

 Benefits of Shatavari: